Orlando Airport Guide

 - United Club - Location: Terminal B, Airside, near Gate 43.
 Lounge Access: Pay at the Door (US$ 50.00) • United Club Membership.

 USO Lounge - The USO offers lounges to members of the military and their families.
 At the time of this update, the lounge at Orlando Airport was still in the planning stages.

 - Free WiFi is available at Orlando Airport.

 - Internet kiosks available airside near the gates and there are a few landside on Level 3.

 If sleeping in Orlando Airport does not appeal to you, there are hotels near the airport:

 - Hyatt Regency Orlando International Airport - Located inside the main terminal on level 4, directly above the security entrance to Gates 60-129.
-They offer Day Rooms between 10:00AM to 6:00PM, starting at $99 + tax.
+They offer Day Rooms between 10:00AM to 6:00PM.